Dark Matter in Multi-Singlet Extensions of the Standard Model: Conclusions

 \subsubsection{Acknowledgments}

-RS, MG and TT are are partially supported by the Portuguese Foundation for Science and Technology (FCT) under CFTC: UIDB/00618/2020 (https://doi.org/10.54499/UIDB/00618/2020), UIDP/00618/2020 (https://doi.org/10.54499/UIDP/00618/2020) and through the PRR (Recovery and Resilience Plan), within the scope of the investment “RE-C06-i06 - Science Plus Capacity Building”, measure “RE-C06-i06.m02 - Reinforcement of financing for International Partnerships in Science, Technology and Innovation of the PRR”, under the project with the reference 2024.03328.CERN.
+RS, MG and TT are are partially supported by the Portuguese Foundation for Science and Technology (FCT) under CFTC: UIDB/00618/2020 (\url{https://doi.org/10.54499/UIDB/00618/2020}), UIDP/00618/2020 (\url{https://doi.org/10.54499/UIDP/00618/2020}) and through the PRR (Recovery and Resilience Plan), within the scope of the investment “RE-C06-i06 - Science Plus Capacity Building”, measure “RE-C06-i06.m02 - Reinforcement of financing for International Partnerships in Science, Technology and Innovation of the PRR”, under the project with the reference 2024.03328.CERN (\url{https://doi.org/10.54499/2024.03328.CERN}).
 MG is additionally supported by FCT with a PhD Grant (reference 2023.02783.BD).
 The work of M.M.\ is supported by the BMBF-Project 05H24VKB.
 We thank Guglielmo Frattari and Valerio Ippolito for discussions.